-Long-term Bike Battery Storage
+Long-Term Bike Battery Storage

 A lithium battery will self-discharge, or go flat, at the fastest rate when it’s fully charged.
 It discharges at a much lower rate when it’s almost flat.
 Over a long period, the battery loses the least capacity if it’s partially discharged.

 Yet, you don’t want to leave the battery almost flat.
 That isn’t good for it either.
-Try to store it with a charge between 40% to 80%.
+Try to store it with a charge between 40% and 80%.
 This charge amount reduces the loss of capacity over time while preserving the battery.

 Don’t Ever Open Your Bike Battery

-Lithium powder in lithium-ion batteries is combustible.
+The lithium powder in lithium-ion batteries is combustible.
 It will explode on contact with oxygen.
 You could start a fire or hurt yourself and others.
 Don’t do it.

 If you think your battery is faulty, contact a professional.
-Return it so it can be tested, repaired and replaced.
+Return it so it can be tested, repaired, and replaced.
 It is not worth the risk to open the battery yourself.

 Get E-Battery Advice from the Experts

-Now you know correct maintenance and storage increases the lifespan of a quality battery.
+Now you know correct e-bike battery maintenance and storage increases the lifespan of a quality battery.
 Proper care of a lithium-ion battery makes it last three to five years.
 A neglected battery can be ruined in one season or less.

 Here’s one final tip for maintaining your e-battery.
 Always buy a quality battery from someone you trust.
 If you need help choosing an e-bike battery, contact us at Leeds Bikes.